Adventure Time: Video games

-Proposed film
+Film

 In February 2015, it was reported that a theatrical Adventure Time film was being developed by Cartoon Network Studios, Frederator Films, Vertigo Entertainment, and Warner Animation Group.
 According to reports, the film would be executive-produced and written by Pendleton Ward, and produced by Roy Lee and Chris McKay.
 In October 2015, series producer Adam Muto confirmed that series creator Pendleton Ward was "working on the premise" for the film, but that there was "nothing official to announce yet".
 On July 22, 2018, Muto noted that "an [Adventure Time] movie was never officially announced".
 On August 31, 2018, Muto said the finale of the show would not affect a potential movie, nor would the finale lead directly into a film.
 He also noted that "all the lore and stuff would not work for a first time viewer", suggesting that the film would have to hold well on its own to be successful.

+However, on June 12, 2024, during the Annecy Animation Festival, it was announced that an Adventure Time movie was in development, with Rebecca Sugar, Adam Muto, and Patrick McHale all involved in the project.